Victims of Communism Memorial Day

 On November 5, 2019, Former Representative Dan Lipinski (D-IL), Founding Co-Chair of the Victims of Communism Caucus, introduced a House Resolution expressing support for the designation of November 7 as the annual “Victims of Communism Memorial Day.”

 In March of 2018, Virginia became the first state to officially recognize November 7 as “Victims of Communism Memorial Day” after passing a resolution spearheaded by Virginia Delegate Mark Cole.
-To date, Alabama, Florida, Texas, Utah, Virginia, and Georgia have passed resolutions to officially recognize November 7 as “Victims of Communism Memorial Day,” and eight others — Arizona, Arkansas, Idaho, Illinois, Missouri, New Jersey, Pennsylvania, and South Carolina — are moving to do the same.
+To date, Alabama, Idaho, Florida, Texas, Utah, Virginia, and Georgia have passed resolutions to officially recognize November 7 as “Victims of Communism Memorial Day,” and seven others — Arizona, Arkansas, Illinois, Missouri, New Jersey, Pennsylvania, and South Carolina — are moving to do the same.

 Alabama: HJR 6